Kennected Review 2026: Shut Down by LinkedIn & Alternatives

 What Happened: The LinkedIn Cease-and-Desist

 This was not a quiet pivot.
-It was a forced shutdown of the product's primary value proposition.
+It was a forced shutdown of the product's primary value proposition, triggered by a direct legal challenge from the world's largest professional network.

 The lesson is stark.
 LinkedIn does not just ban individual user accounts.
 When a tool becomes visible enough, LinkedIn goes after the tool itself.
 If your lead generation strategy depends on a tool that violates LinkedIn's Terms of Service, you are building on a foundation that can be removed at any time — not just for you, but entirely.